Tag: software

 Image Recognition

 Image recognition is a process in which a computer system is able to recognize and identify objects.
 These objects include people, places, writing, and actions in both still images and videos.
 With image recognition, a user can take a picture of an object, and AI will tell them who or what the object is.
 Google Lens, CamFind, and Amazon Rekognition are apps that currently use image recognition technology.
+While this can be used to benefit the user, in some cases, apps can use AI with user photos in ways their users may not expect.
+Benefits, unfortunately, sometimes come with negative consequences as well.

 Natural Language Processing and Speech Recognition